 Attendance is crucial for the successful learning and will be taken each class period.
 Many of my lectures and our discussions will include materials not found in the text.
 As a result a good set of class notes will be extremely helpful if you plan excelling in this course.
-To claim a bonus point for perfect attendance and classroom work you need to have a perfect set of notes covering every topic discussed.
-If you missed a class the notes should be made as you read the assigned chapter in the book.
+To claim another bonus point for perfect attendance you need to have a set of notes covering EVERY topic discussed.
+If you missed a class (maximum 2 class absences may qualify you for a bonus point toward your final grade) the notes should be made as you read the assigned chapter in the book.

-Attendance and class participation will be used as deciding factors for borderline students.
 No makeup tests.
 (Individual consideration may be given in case of overwhelming circumstances).
 Although extra help may be provided to students, the professor will not hold alternate lectures or release lecture notes to students.
 Respectful discussions of the topics being studied are encouraged.